aryrz/landing-page/README.md

-# Tugas Example landing page
+# Example page for docker